DFE-Digital/get-into-teaching-content/content/funding-your-training.md

   <p>Bursaries and scholarships are tax-free amounts of money to train in certain subjects.
 You don’t need to pay them back.</p>

   <p>You’ll need a first, 2:1, 2:2 degree or a PhD or Master's to be eligible for a bursary.</p>
-  <p>For a scholarship you'll need a first or 2:1 degree or a PhD or Master's.</p>
+  <p>For a scholarship, each professional scholarship body sets its own criteria.</p>

-  <p>You could get a bursary of up to £26,000 or apply for a scholarship of up to £28,000.</p>
+  <p>You could get a bursary of up to £24,000 or apply for a scholarship of up to £26,000.</p>

   <p><a href="/finance-guidance#bursaries-and-scholarships" target="_blank" rel="noopener noreferrer">Find out more about bursaries and scholarships<span class="govuk-visually-hidden">(Link opens in new
 window)</span><i class="icon icon-external"></i></a>.</p>